 And remember – it’s not all about the homepage here.
 Customers could easily land on your product and category pages too, if your marketing team have done their job correctly – so ensuring those pages are just as fast is worth your time and investment too.

 If a customer can’t find what they’re looking for on your eCommerce site, they won’t keep looking for it indefinitely – they’ll assume it isn’t available, and dip out to head for a competitor’s site.
+Customers unable to find a product, especially those who have come from ads, can be a cause of a high bounce rate in eCommerce.
 Not necessarily a problem if you didn’t have what they were looking for – but what if you did?
 Your site’s design, copy, and navigation should all be working together to signal to potential customers what your business is all about – helping them find what they need, quickly.

 Of course your site navigation is key to this – an easy to use, well-organised site menu will work wonders to both summarise your brand’s offering to new users, and help them get to where they want to go.
 But it’s not the end of the story…